LizEve/LSU_Herbarium_Imaging_Scripts/WorkFlow.md

 RunOrganize.sh - runs organizeIncomingImages.py at 8PM every day.

 organizeIncomingImages.py - checks barcodes in incoming folders, moves to appropriate folder(based on barcode) on storage drive.
 Put files with names that are too long or too short in BadBarcode folder.
+Outputs one log file per day with all destination file paths.
+Also writes to master log file with number of files,barcodes moved, also broken down by collection.
+This does not count files in the "Random" folder.

 WakeUp.sh - wakes up the computer to sit and wait for 5 minutes at 10PM, this allows the server to connect to the storage drive, in order to copy over files.

 rsyncDaily.sh - runs on server to copy files to server and create derivatives.
-Then it calls LogtoCSV.py to turn logs into csv files to upload to portals.
+Outputs one log file per day (per computer) with all destination file paths.
+Passes current day's log file to CountRsyncLogs.py to count total files/barcodes moved.

+CountRsyncLogs.py- called by rsyncDaily.
+Writes to master log file with number of files,barcodes moved, also broken down by colletion.
+This does not count files in the "Random" folder.

 LogtoCSV.py - takes all rsync logs that were modified in the last 24 hours and creates or adds to csv files that have not been uploaded to a portal yet.